Skip to main content

 Who May Be Eligible (Plain English)

-Who May Qualify: Participants are eligible to be included in the study only if all of the following criteria apply: - Male or female participants aged 18 to 75 years inclusive, at the time of signing the willing to sign a consent form - Participants who have clinical evidence of active UC for ≥3 months before screening and confirmed by endoscopy during the screening period - Active moderate-to-severe UC at screening as defined by a modified Mayo Score (mMS) of 5 to 9 (without the Physician global Assessment (PGA), with a minimum rectal bleeding (RB) subscore ≥1, a minimum stool frequency (SF) subscore ≥1, a mMES ≥2 confirmed by central reader, a minimum sum of all subscores of 5, and a disease extent \>15 cm from the anal verge - Must have received prior treatment for UC (either "a" or "b" below or combination of both): 1.
-No prior exposure to Advanced Therapy (AT), but having inadequate response to, loss of response to or intolerance to standard treatment with any of the following compounds: 5-ASA, 6-MP, AZA, MTX, oral or intravenous (IV) corticosteroids or history of corticosteroid dependence (defined an inability to successfully taper corticosteroids without recurrence of UC) OR 2.
-Inadequate response to, loss of response to or intolerance to treatment with ≥1 approved AT such as a biologic agent (such as TNF antagonists, anti-integrin other than natalizumab, anti-IL-12/23, anti-IL-23, or experimental biologic UC therapeutics), or a small molecule (such as a JAKi or S1PRm) for UC - Contraceptive use by men and women should be consistent with local regulations regarding the methods of contraception for those participating in clinical studies.
+Who May Qualify: Participants are eligible to be included in the study only if all of the following criteria apply: - Male or female participants aged 18 to 75 years inclusive, at the time of signing the willing to sign a consent form - Participants who have clinical evidence of active UC for ≥3 months before screening and confirmed by endoscopy during the screening period - Active moderate-to-severe UC at screening as defined by a modified Mayo Score (mMS) of 5 to 9 (without the Physician global Assessment (PGA), with a minimum rectal bleeding (RB) subscore ≥1, a minimum stool frequency (SF) subscore ≥1, a mMES ≥2 confirmed by central reader, a minimum sum of all subscores of 5, and a disease extent \>15 cm from the anal verge - Must have received prior treatment for UC (either "a" or "b" below or a combination of both "a" and "b"): 1.
+History of no prior exposure to approved Advanced Therapy (AT), but having inadequate response to, loss of response to or intolerance to standard treatment with any of the following : 5-ASA, thiopurines (eg.6-MP, AZA), MTX, oral or intravenous (IV) corticosteroids or history of corticosteroid dependence (defined an inability to successfully taper corticosteroids without recurrence of UC) OR 2.
+History of inadequate response to, loss of response to or intolerance to treatment with ≥1 approved AT such as a biologic agent (eg. TNF antagonists, anti-integrin other than natalizumab, anti-IL-12/23, anti-IL-23, or a small molecule (such as a JAKi or S1PRm) for UC - Contraceptive use by men and women should be consistent with local regulations regarding the methods of contraception for those participating in clinical studies.
 Who Should NOT Join This Trial: Participants are excluded from the study if any of the following criteria apply: - Participants with active CD, indeterminate colitis, ischemic colitis, microscopic colitis ...See full criteria on ClinicalTrials.gov Always talk to your doctor about whether this trial is right for you.

 Original Eligibility Criteria